davidahouse/iOSduino/README.md

 ## MIDI

-This example shows how an iPad application can control solenoids attached to an Arduino using the MIDI protocol.
+This example shows how an iPad application can act as a remote control for a Toy robot using the MIDI protocol.

 ### Links

 The excellent PGMidi library from Pete Goodliffe: https://github.com/petegoodliffe/PGMidi

 ## Redpark

 This example shows how to control a mobile robot using an on-board iPod touch and the Redpark serial cable.

-## Wifi

-This example shows how to control a toy robot using an Arduino and Wifi chip.
-An iPhone is used to remote control the toy.